thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 #### Graph RAG Pipeline:

-Explain how you constructed the graph. (e.g., "Entities and relationships were extracted using OpenAI's GPT-4 with a specific prompt structure.
+talk about graph. (e.g., "Entities and relationships were extracted using OpenAI's GPT-4 with a specific prompt structure.
 The graph was built using NetworkX and community detection was performed using the Leiden algorithm, similar to the original GraphRAG paper.")

 #### Multimodal RAG Pipeline:

-Detail your approach. (e.g., "We implemented a multimodal pipeline based on the ColPali principle, directly encoding document page images using PaliGemma-3b to create multi-vector embeddings...")
+Detail the approach. (e.g., "We implemented a multimodal pipeline based on the ColPali principle, directly encoding document page images using PaliGemma-3b to create multi-vector embeddings...")

 ### The Fusion Strategy: Multi-Retrieval Reranking:

-This is a core part of your novelty.
+This is a core part of the novelty.
 Explain the algorithm precisely.

-How do you gather the chunks from the 3 pipelines? (e.g., "We retrieve the top-k=20 chunks from each pipeline.")
+How did I gather the chunks from the 3 pipelines? (e.g., "We retrieve the top-k=20 chunks from each pipeline.")

-How do you handle duplicates?
+How do I handle duplicates?

 How are the candidates reranked? (e.g., "The combined set of up to 60 chunks is then passed to a bge-reranker-large cross-encoder, and the final top-k=5 chunks are selected.")

 ### Evaluation Dataset Generation Methodology:

-This is your second major contribution.
+This is the second major contribution.
 Detail it like a scientific recipe.

 #### Corpus Selection: